karanjitsingh/TrendML/docs/index.md

 **Indicator sets**: ['4-8-1', '4-7-5', '3-6-7', '8-7-2', '8-2-3', '7-1-8', '3-5-4', '7-4-8']
 **Accuracy**      : [66.45,    65.80,    63.22,   71.61,  66.77,   59.35,   68.38,  70.96]
 <br>
+By using the backtrader library in python, we were able to test the results from the above decision tree.
+By using the indicators and their respective conditions provided by the tree as a rule for our buy and sell signal, starting with a capital of $10000, we were able to observe if the different sets and the corresponding final values were in line with expectations.
+For 3 years of data starting from 2017 to 2020, the indicator set with the highest accuracy, i.e. 8-7-2 ended with a net value of $16472 (profit) whereas a different set of indicators with lower confidence ended with a net value of $9424 (loss).
+While the backtrader is not a comprehensive strategy and the absolute percentage of profit or loss may not be very reliable, it provides a very good estimate of how good or bad a given set of technical indicators are in determining the trend for the underlying asset.
+This information is often very crucial for a trader in determining their trades, direction and position size.

 ### Linear Models (Supervised Learning)
 Before diving into more sophisticated models, we ran initial experiments with linear models which tend to have relatively simple decision boundaries.
 The motivation for trying out the linear models was to see how much classification accuracy the simple linear models can achieve on our data.
 We chose to try ridge regression & logistic regression models for our classification task.